ballerina-platform/ballerina-lang/docs/ServerConnector/HTTP2ServerConnector.md

 ##Test HTTP/2 Service

 You can use HTTP/2 client to test the HTTP/2 services.
-Simple Java client can be found in [1] and [2] contains few code samples how to call HTTP samples using HTTP/2 Java client.
+Simple Java client can be found in [1] and [2] contains code samples how to call HTTP samples using HTTP/2 Java client.

 [1] https://github.com/ballerinalang/ballerina/tree/master/modules/tests/test-integration/src/test/java/org/wso2/ballerina/test/util/http2